(moved from part 3 action thread that discourages replies)

 Specially those non visual libraries that the visual components of Lazarus base (streaming, XML, imaging and DB and headers for the libraries, if any) are the ones where most common work are done.
 In recent years also unicode.
 Lazarus had a simple unicode system, but that is slowly fading now that there is language encoding support in FPC with FPC3.

 FPC development already got a major boost when during the 2.x beta series (late 2003-mid 20050 the number of own libraries started expanding ( most notably simple XML, image, sockets (mostly abstracted simple sockets, not something like Indy) and DB units with low dependencies.
-These were done thoroughly, and modelled after Delphi, which made it a good fit for Lazarus. (db components and image components e.g.)
+These were done thoroughly, and modelled after Delphi, which made it a good fit for Lazarus. (db components and image components e.g.) Compatibility is not just good for users, but also while building it.
+The interfaces are fixed by it.

 That should be as much as a focus as the IDE itself.
 Don't cut corners, do it right.
 But for that you need a multiperson effort.